 I know many women with Fragile X full mutations who have average or above average intelligence with only mild manifestations of the gene expansion, such as excessive shyness or a lifelong difficulty with math.

-We also use the term “carrier” for men who have Fragile X premutations, even though many of them will eventually go on to develop symptoms of FXTAS.
-Although the term “carrier” is not technically correct for people who have symptoms, in the Fragile X world, we generally use it to describe individuals with unimpaired intellectual functioning, regardless of whether they have pre- or full mutations.
+We also use carrier for men who have Fragile X premutations, even though many of them will eventually go on to develop symptoms of FXTAS.
+Although carrier is not technically correct for people who have symptoms, in the Fragile X world, we generally use it to describe individuals with unimpaired intellectual functioning, regardless of whether they have pre- or full mutations.

-On the other hand, because men don’t have ovaries, they are at not at risk for developing Fragile X primary ovarian insufficiency (FXPOI), a condition that affects only women and is associated with hormonal symptoms such as irregular periods, infertility, and early menopause.
-Only premutation carriers are at risk for developing FXTAS and FXPOI; these conditions do not affect males or females with full mutations.
+On the other hand, because men don’t have ovaries, they’re not at risk for developing Fragile X-associated primary ovarian insufficiency (FXPOI), a condition that affects only women and is associated with hormonal symptoms such as irregular periods, infertility, and early menopause.

 Another factor that influences carrier symptoms is the amount of FMRP (Fragile X protein) a gene produces.
 Typically, male and female premutation carriers have normal amounts of FMRP and do not have intellectual symptoms.
 A Fragile X gene with a full mutation usually does not produce FMRP, and this leads to Fragile X syndrome in almost all males and many females who have full mutations.

 In some females with full mutations, however, their second X chromosome does a good job of compensating for the missing protein, and they show minimal to no intellectual symptoms.
 Such females are carriers who can pass the gene mutation to their children but who themselves show few effects.